PlayStation (Beetle PSX)¶

 Keep in mind that save states also include the state of the memory card; carelessly loading an old save state will OVEWRITE the memory card, potentially resulting in lost saved games.
 You can set the 'Don't overwrite SaveRAM on loading savestate' option in RetroArch's Saving settings to On to prevent this.

-The Beetle PSX core has the following option(s) that can be tweaked from the core options menu.
-The default setting is bolded.
+The Beetle PSX core has the following options that can be tweaked from your frontend's core options menu or manually changed via core configuration files.
+Options are listed below in the following format:

-Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.
+The default setting for each option will be highlighted in bold.
+Settings with (Restart) means that core has to be shut down for the new setting to be applied on next launch.

 Internal GPU Resolution - 1x